A generalization of Seifert geometry based on the Siegel upper half-space: Introduction

 \subsection{Main results.}

-We construct a central extension by $ \BR$ of $\Sptnrt$, denoted by $\gxzghrh$, acting on the model space $\CX:=\Sptnrt/\Sun$, realizing $\CX$ as $\gxzghrh$ modulo its maximal compact subgroup.
+We construct a central extension by $ \BR$ of $\CG:=\Sptnrt$, denoted by $\gxzghrh$, \footnote{The group $\gxzghrh$ is defined in Lemma-Definition \ref{lemdef:ghr} and Definition \ref{def:gxzghrh}.
+Here $\CG:=\Sptnrt$, and $\CH:=\Sun$ is a specified maximal compact subgroup of $\CG$.
+The full definition is too complicated to state here. } acting on the model space $\CX:=\Sptnrt/\Sun$, realizing $\CX$ as $\gxzghrh$ modulo its maximal compact subgroup.
 The model space is the total space of a principal $\BR$-bundle $\nu: \CX \to \fH_n $ over the Siegel upper half space, and the action of $\CG\times_{Z(\CG)}\CH\CR/\CH$ preserves this fibering structure.
-Based on this fibering structure, we prove a volume formula for a reasonably general class (Definition \ref{def:seifertlike}) of closed manifolds, after fixing an invariant volume form (Conventions \ref{conv:volr} and \ref{conv:voleu}):
+Based on this fibering structure, we prove a volume formula for a reasonably general class of closed manifolds called Siegel--Seifert manifolds (Definition \ref{def:siegelseifert}), after fixing an invariant volume form (Conventions \ref{conv:volr} and \ref{conv:voleu}):